 - Personal care

-However all of the above categories are collectively capped at $12,000 of spending per card membership year (so a maximum of 48,000 miles).
+However these categories are collectively capped at $12,000 of spending per card membership year (so a maximum of 48,000 miles).

 Note that you are initially awarded 0.4 miles (1 OCBC dollar) per $1 on all spending, then by the end of the next calendar month the extra 3.6 miles (9 OCBC dollars) are added, provided the spending category was eligible.